-Students must be enrolled at Texas Tech University Health Sciences Center in the term in which they plan to graduate.
-Perry SON requires students to be registered for a minimum of 1 hour.
+Students must be enrolled at Texas Tech University Health Sciences Center in the term in which they plan to graduate unless the student has been granted an exception by the dean of the school.
+SON requires students to be registered for a minimum of 1 hour.